team-exor/eiquidus/README.md

   - **getinfo:** Returns an object containing various state info
   - **getpeerinfo:** Returns data about each connected network node as a json array of objects
   - **gettxoutsetinfo:** Returns an object with statistics about the unspent transaction output set
-  - **getsupply:** Returns the current money supply
-  - **getmaxmoney:** Returns the number of coins that will be produced in total
-  - **getmaxvote:** Returns the maximum allowed vote for the current phase of voting
-  - **getvote:** Returns the current block reward vote setting
-  - **getphase:** Returns the current voting phase name
-  - **getreward:** Returns the current block reward
-  - **getnextrewardestimate:** Returns an estimate for the next block reward based on the current state of decentralized voting
-  - **getnextrewardwhenstr:** Returns a string describing how long until the votes are tallied and the next block reward is computed
   - **getvotelist:** Returns an object with details regarding the current vote list
   - **getmasternodecount:** Returns a json object containing the total number of masternodes on the network
   - **getmasternodelist:** Returns a json array containing status information for all masternodes on the network